tri4ngl3/CASA0018-Swish-Acoustic-Shot-Tracker/README.md

 ## Introduction

-Tracking  statistics from regular shooting drills is a key way that bastball players measure improvement in their shot (CITATION).
-However, manually counting makes and misses in your head is challenging and distracts from shooting form.
-Existing automated solutions, such as HomeCourt and Ballogy AI, are predominately mobile apps that use computer vision.
-However, these require (find a link criticising these apps
+Tracking statistics from regular shooting drills is a key way that bastball players measure improvement in their shot (Cleary & Zimmerman, 2001).
+However, manually counting makes and misses in your head is challenging and distracts from shooting form (Maxwell et al., 2003).
+Existing automated solutions are predominantly comprised of wearable tech (e.g. ShotTracker) and computer vision mobile apps (e.g. HomeCourt and Ballogy).
+However, while these technologies effectively automate data collection, they are imperfect.
+Wearable tech can impact a player's shot (Li and Zhang, 2022) and vision apps require setting up a phone on a tripod, which is impractical and can be seen as invasive in public spaces (Sandbrook et al., 2018).

+This project, Swish, provides an innovation on existing solutions by using embedded machine learning (TinyML) to listen to the sound of shots and automatically classify makes and misses.
+By using audio, Swish bypasses the need for invasive filming or wearable hardware, providing a portable device that can be placed discretely under the rim, leaving the athlete to focus on their shot.

+(insert diagram image of swish under the rim)

 - an overview of what the project does
 - your inspiration for making the project